Outstanding Service

 Representing international medical graduates (IMGs) in immigration matters adds a layer of questions, legal issues, and acronyms that relate specifically to the medical field, training and credentialing requirements, as well as regulatory requirements affecting exclusively physicians.
 Some practitioners shy away from diving into this area of immigration law practice because of these complexities.
 However, having the right tools at your disposal should demystify it, or at least de-code the acronyms and provide guidance in representing IMGs.

-We now present frequently asked questions about representing international physicians in immigration matters.
-These are the fundamentals to know before advising an IMG, which should form a solid foundation for a more nuanced practice in this field.
+The following frequently asked are the fundamentals to know before advising an IMG, which should form a solid foundation for a more nuanced practice in this field.

 Q. What is an IMG?